gohugoio/hugo/content/extras/shortcodes.md

     {{</* youtube w7Ft2ymGmfc */>}}

-Furthermore, you can autostart the embedded video by setting the `autostart` parameter to true.
+Furthermore, you can autoplay the embedded video by setting the `autoplay` parameter to true.
 Remember that you can't mix named an unamed parameters.
 Assign the yet unamed video id to the parameter `id` like below too.

      {{</* youtube id="w7Ft2ymGmfc" autoplay="true" */>}}